fluent/fluentd-docs-gitbook/output/http.md

 # Use HTTP
 endpoint http://example.com/api

-# USe HTTPS.
+# Use HTTPS.
 You can set additional HTTPS parameters like tls_xxx
 endpoint https://example.com/api
 ```